Index theory of uniform pseudodifferential operators

 \subsection{Uniform Chern character isomorphism theorems}

-We have constructed Chern characters $K^\ast_u(M) \to \HudRco^\ast(M)$ and $K_\ast^u(M) \to \HudR_\ast(M)$, where we already use Corollary \ref{cor:ch_well_defined} which states that the uniform homological Chern character is well-defined.
+The results of the last two sections tell us that we have constructed Chern characters $K^\ast_u(M) \to \HudRco^\ast(M)$ and $K_\ast^u(M) \to \HudR_\ast(M)$.
+Here we already use Corollary~\ref{cor:ch_well_defined} further below which states that the uniform homological Chern character is well-defined.
 In the compact case the Chern characters are isomorphisms modulo torsion and it is natural to ask the same question here in the uniform setting.
 It is the goal of this section to answer this question positively.

 The proofs use the same Mayer--Vietoris induction as the proof of \Poincare duality in Section \ref{sec:poincare_duality}.
 Therefore we will discuss in this section only the parts of the proofs which need additional arguments.